Mvanhuffel/ForecastBot/README.md

 - **Logs**: `logs/forecast_bot.log` (rotates at 5 MB, keeps 3 backups)
 - **Filtered CSV**: `data/processed/filtered_forecast.csv`

+## Data Persistence

+The bot uses GitHub Actions artifacts and releases to maintain state and archive data:

+- **Seen Opportunities**: The bot tracks which opportunities it has already posted using `seen_ids.json`, which is maintained as a GitHub Actions artifact with a 90-day retention period.
+This ensures reliable state persistence between workflow runs and prevents reposting of opportunities.
+The file appears empty in the repository because it's managed entirely through GitHub Actions artifacts.

+- **Forecast Archives**: Daily forecast CSV files (e.g., `filtered_forecast_2025-07-02.csv`) are published as GitHub Releases rather than being committed to the repository.
+These are accessible via the "Download the latest filtered CSV" link in Teams messages, keeping historical data available without bloating the repository.

+This design ensures efficient data persistence while keeping the repository clean and focused on source code.

 ## Next Steps

 - Add unit tests under `tests/` (e.g. for `fetch_forecast()` and filter logic)